Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

-If you are travelling with school age children then you are somewhat limited as to when you can go and most likely late June through August is your window of opportunity.
+If you are traveling with school-age children then you are somewhat limited as to when you can go and most likely late June through August is your window of opportunity.
 The summer months are generally considered to be the peak season in Italy and in addition to high temperatures you will also find higher rates for accommodations.
 Airline fares also tend to be higher during the summer as the demand for seats to Italy and other European destinations increases.

 Be advised that the month of August is not only the hottest and most humid time in Italy but many Italians head out of town for the two-week national holiday in mid-August, and many small stores and family-owned restaurants close.
 Many Italians wind up taking the entire month of August off and with many of them staying in Italy for their holiday it only adds to the crowds.